open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 ## Using a service from another service

-For this example, we will move the logic of adding and removing the class into a service.
+For this example, we will build upon the example from previous section.
+We will move the logic of adding and removing the css class into a service.
 The new service will reference `"runtime.ApplicationContext"`, and the UI will be changed to reference our new service instead.

 To define our new service - which we will call `CssClassService` - we create a `service.ts` file in our application package.
 When searching for the implementation of a service, the framework will try to import it from a file called `<PACKAGE_NAME>/services.ts` (or `.js`) by default.
 If the file does not exist, or if it does not contain a matching `export`, an error will be generated.
+Thus, make sure to add an export in there.

+We will create the class for our service:

 ```ts
 // src/apps/empty-app/services.ts